aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 The OWASP GenAI Security Project has published MCP security guidance (lead author: Idan Habler, Cisco/OWASP).
 That document is the right starting point for teams that need an institutional reference.
 This article is the attack evidence layer behind it.

-Specifically, the OWASP document's vulnerability landscape section covers prompt injection, supply chain risks, and authentication weaknesses at a conceptual level.
-It does not include lab-confirmed exploit chains, model-specific behavior analysis (why the LLM follows hidden instructions, not just that it can), or the five attack categories documented here:
+The OWASP document covers prompt injection, supply chain risks, and authentication weaknesses at a conceptual level.
+It doesn't include lab-confirmed exploit chains or model-specific behavior analysis.
+Five categories here aren't covered there at all:

 | This article | Status in OWASP MCP document |
 |---|---|